yangsenius/PoseNFS/README.md

 #### Configuration for Fabric-Subnetwork

-A snippet of the hyperparameters of subnetworks from the `*.yaml`:
+A snippet of the `*.yaml` for the hyperparameters of subnetworks :
 ```yaml
 subnetwork_config: